skane88/simplebeam/README.md

 - [ ] Implementation of helper methods for different load types.
 - [ ] Multiple load cases & load combinations
 - [ ] Implementation of beams with pins & varying properties.

+# Disclaimer
+While all efforts have been made to ensure that the appropriate engineering theories etc. have been implemented correctly, it is the user's responsibilty to ensure that all output is correct.
+In particular, users should be familiar with basic structural mechanics and standard engineering practices.

+For example, you should be doing independent checks of tools you take from unknown authors on the internet.

 # Contributing
 Feel free to contribute through a pull request to provide bug fixes, new features or documentation.